tux4kids/tuxmath/doc/README.txt

 some aspects have not yet been addressed:

 - If the server program is running on more than one computer on the local network, TuxMath will get confused and not connect.
+A message will be displayed telling you to stop all the servers except one, and try again.

 - While a network game is in progress, do not play a non-network game on the same computer - this will also confuse TuxMath (because TuxMath is not yet "thread-safe").
 However, it is fine to participate in the network game from that computer.
 Also, don't quit the program with the server while others are still playing a network game!
-This problem actually only occurs when we use threading to run the server, meaning everything except Windows.
-On Windows, the server runs as a separate program.
-The drawback is that you may leave the server running by accident, so you have to go into Task Manager to kill it when you don't want it running anymore.

-- It is also possible to run the server as a separate program on all platforms by typing "tuxmathserver" at the command line.
+- It is also possible to run the server as a separate program on Linux platforms by typing "tuxmathserver" at the command line.
 This avoids any issues with thread-safety, but for now the server will only use the default question list settings if launched this way.

 Play With Friends: